 First, a short cover letter (5-10 sentences) was once advisable.

-However, the formality and depth of cover letter writing has transformed over the years.
-A one-page cover letter is still the norm, yet the cover letter has shifted in focus.
+However, cover letter writing has transformed over the years.
+A one-page cover letter is still the norm, yet the cover letter has shifted focus.

 For example, cover letters are now written more conversational and less formal.
 This means that when you’re writing your letter, speak (aka write) as if the recipient is right in front of you.